-Mesenchymal Stem Cells (MSC) – derived exosomes have shown promise in the field of regenerative medicine including treatment of Traumatic Brain Injury (TBI), and 3D MSC culture further enhances generation of exosomes and therapeutic effects.
+Exosomes derived from Mesenchymal Stem Cells (MSC) have shown promise in the field of regenerative medicine including in treatment of Traumatic Brain Injury (TBI).
+MSC cultures further enhance generation of exosomes and their therapeutic effects.

-Exosomes are more amenable to development as an “off-the-shelf” therapeutic agent that can be delivered to patients in a timely manner.
-They also reduce the safety risks inherent in administering viable cells such as the risk of occlusion in microvasculature or unregulated growth of transplanted cells.
+Unlike stem-cell therapy, exosomes are likely to become an “off-the-shelf” therapeutic agent that can be delivered to patients in a timely manner.
+Furthermore, exosomes do not have the safety risks inherent in administering viable cells such as the risk of occlusion in microvasculature or unregulated growth of transplanted cells.

 Unlike transplantation of exogenous neural stem/progenitor cells, MSC-derived exosomes that stimulate endogenous neural stem/progenitor cells to repair injured brain may have several main advantages including: